 - Get plenty of rest.

-The herbal remedies can eradicate internal disorder and strengthen the immune system.
+Herbal remedies can eradicate internal disorders and strengthen the immune system.

 - Ginger – Eat small portions of raw ginger several times daily.